bright/new-www/content/blog/falling-in-love-with-programming-again-meet-tomek-–-ios-developer.md

 So I decided to study **Nuclear Power Engineering** at Warsaw University of Technology and **Nuclear Physics** at Warsaw University because I really enjoyed physics and math. **These studies actually led me into programming anyway**.

 ## How come?

+At my first full-time job, **I had a chance to build a power plant simulator**.
+I felt so limited because **I didn’t have access to the source code**.
+It was a constant struggle to work with logic blocks when you didn’t have access to the underlying algorithm.
+I tried to manage on my own, looking for reasons for problems.
+In the end, finding solutions felt super satisfying.
+I even **wrote my first commercial application to improve power plant simulations**.
+I was going deeper and deeper into programming.

+What’s more, my two friends were programming in iOS.
+So I started to learn with them.
+We even **developed an app for Warsaw University**.
+At that time the entry threshold to iOS development was high because you had to buy expensive Apple devices.
+So more people chose Android development because they already had a computer with Windows or Linux to work on.
+That’s why **we felt it might be easier to establish ourselves in iOS development because the competition would be lower**.

+Finally, I decided to focus completely on programming.
+I moved to Northern Poland to work as an iOS developer in a local company.